Muciojad/CodeSamples/Readme.md

 The tool generates a separate partial class for the inspector with fields that the user added using the editor window.
 After recompiling, it automatically grabs references for the selected component and assigns them to fields in the inspector.

+Tool is made using Odin plugin as backbone.

 ![inspectorGenerator](https://github.com/Muciojad/CodeSamples/assets/10184394/e519edb4-b5f3-4a85-a2e3-9b89d639857d)